House Doorn: Kaiser Wilhelm II

 The Significance of the Imperial residence

 During his exile in Doorn, Wilhelm lived a relatively quiet and isolated life.
-The last German Emperor was restricted to a radius of 15 kilometres around the estate.
+The last German Emperor was restricted to a radius of 15 kilometers around the estate.
 He spent much of his time at the house, where he had a small staff to attend to his needs.

 The conversion and furnishing of the rooms took place in 1920.
 The interior was brought from the Berlin City Palace, Bellevue Palace, Charlottenburg Palace and the New Palace in Potsdam.